exhorder/RCloneSync/README.md

 ## Revision history

+- 180611  Bug fix:  A deleted a file on the Remote filesystem results in an rclone delete on the Local filesystem.
+If switches to rclone are enabled
+		(--rcVerbose or --DryRun) then the issued delete command was incorrect -- the switches became the p2 param to rcloneCmd.
+		Added `options=' to all calls to rcloneCmd to force switches the options keyword arg.

 - 180314  Incorporated rework by croadfeldt, changing handling of subprocess commands and many src/dest, etc. from strings to lists.
 No functional or interface changes.
 Added --DryRun oddity note to the README.